 Layer containing the linear referenced spatial linework for the numbered routes plus the "N" routes with the primary and opposing direction matched to the mileposts in the field.
 The primary direction begins at zero, while the opposing direction begins at the primary direction ending value.
 For example, I-91 north begins at zero at the Connecticut border and ends at just over 54 at the Vermont border, while I-91 south begins at just over 54 at the Vermont border and ends at zero at the Connecticut border, matching the milepost signs along the highway.
 In addition, if either the primary or opposing direction extends for a longer distance, than a milepost adjustment will adjust the shorter direction to match the longer direction using an equation.

-This file contains the new arcs added to the file and arcs removed from the file, as well any updates that have taken place since the year-end 2011 file was created.
+This file contains the new records added to and removed from the file, as well any updates that have taken place since the year-end 2013 file was created.